rathaumons/pyppbox/GETSTARTED.md

 * Verify the requirements -> Simply run the `testme.cmd`
   - If there is no error, then you are all good and ready to go.
-  - If `cv2` encounters `ImportError: DLL load failed ...`, please verify the path of your CUDA & CUDNN.
-Our pre-built `pyppbox-opencv` uses the default path of CUDA & CUDNN (`C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v1x.x`), and if your CUDA & CUDNN were installed in a different location, you do not need to rebuild the `pyppbox-opencv`, simply modify the `YOUR_PYTHON\Lib\site-packages\cv2\config.py` accordingly.
+  - If `cv2` encounters `ImportError: DLL load failed ...`, please verify the path of your CUDA & cuDNN.
+Our pre-built `pyppbox-opencv` uses the default path of CUDA & cuDNN (`C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v1x.x`), and if your CUDA & cuDNN were installed in a different location, you do not need to rebuild the `pyppbox-opencv`, simply modify the `YOUR_PYTHON\Lib\site-packages\cv2\config.py` accordingly.

 ## 💽 Setup